Retro-Commissioning (RCx) Guide: Everything You Need To Know

-Earlier this year, the Hong Kong Government released a new climate action report.
-They called it the Hong Kong Climate Action Plan 2030+.
+In January 2017, the Hong Kong Government released a new climate action report called the Hong Kong Climate Action Plan 2030+.

 The Government’s new target is to reduce Hong Kong's carbon intensity by 65%-70% by 2030 from the 2005 levels.